 • One extra week

-The bad project manager waits until the end to tell the client.
+The bad project manager waits until the end.

 The good project manager: